Latest statistics on UK's trade performance and balance of payments

 Submitting customs declarations can be complex.
-The Government Border Operating Model The Government Border Operating Model (PDF 7.76MB) recommends (p31) that businesses get a contract with a customs intermediary who can do this on their customers’ behalf.
-HMRC regularly updates lists of customs agents and fast parcel operators.
+The Government Border Operating Model (PDF 4.1MB) recommends (p30) that businesses get a contract with a customs intermediary who can do this on their customers’ behalf.
+HMRC has lists of customs agents and fast parcel operators.

 - Customs & International Trade Helpline number is 0300 322 9434.
-The Government has published a list of Brexit transition helplines.
+See also GOV.UK Brexit transition helplines.

-- HMRC offers webinars about importing and exporting as well as short films
+- HMRC offers webinars and short films about importing and exporting.

-- Different rules apply to Northern Ireland Businesses moving goods between Great Britain and Northern Ireland can use the free Trader Support Service, which provides information and can completes declarations on traders’ behalf.
+- Different rules apply to Northern Ireland.
+Businesses moving goods between Great Britain and Northern Ireland can use the free Trader Support Service, which provides information and can complete declarations on their behalf.

-European Commission has a Taxation and Customs information website.
-In individual cases it may be advisable to consult the involved EU Member State’s customs authorities.
-Some authorities have dedicated UK contact points and offer information in English language.
+The European Commission has a Taxation and Customs information website.
+In individual cases it is advisable to consult the involved EU Member State’s customs authorities.
+Some authorities have a dedicated UK contact point that offers information in English.